About Me

 book cover

-I write about the political economy of colonial North America, the early American republic, and the Atlantic World.
-I am particularly interested in how the rules and systems of commercial activity interact with the rules and systems of the state.
-I like to think about the ways in which things become real because people believe in them.
-I write about complicated systems and the humans who understand and execute them imperfectly.
+I study complicated systems in colonial North America, the early American republic, and the Atlantic World.
+Most frequently I write about commerce, finance, and law, but I am also interested in systems that are present in visual culture, or that derive from texts like the Bible.
+I am particularly interested in how the rules of commercial activity interact with the rules and systems of the state.
+I write about the ways in which things become real because people believe in them.

 I am a co-organizer of the Columbia University Seminar on Early American History and Culture.